-This is probably one of the most famous German hams known by other nations.
+Schwarzwälder Schinken is probably one of the most famous German hams known by other nations.
 The pork is first seasoned finely using traditional recipes and salted by hand.
-It remains in salt for a couple of weeks.
-Then it is smoked with a mixture of green pine twigs, sawdust and wood chips made of Black Forest fir trees.
+Then, it remains in salt for a couple of weeks.
+Afterward, it is smoked with a mixture of green pine twigs, sawdust, and wood chips made of Black Forest fir trees.

 Ammerländer Schinken is from the Ammerland in Lower Saxony.
 It has PGI (protected geographical indication) status under EU law.
-The meat is first salted by hand with sea salt, brown sugar and other spices such as cinnamon powder and pepper for three weeks.
-Then it is cold smoked over beech wood for several weeks.
+The meat is first salted by hand with sea salt, brown sugar, and other spices such as cinnamon powder and pepper for three weeks.
+Then, it is cold-smoked over beechwood for several weeks.

-The German word “Lachs” usually means Salmon fish.
-But here it has nothing to do with fish.
-The pork loin in German is also called Lachs.
-In German “Schinken” is the pig’s back leg.
+The German word ‘Lachs’ usually means Salmon fish.
+But as part of the ham name, it has nothing to do with fish.
+The pork loin in German is also called ‘Lachs’.
+In German, ‘Schinken’ also means the pig’s back leg.

 The production only uses fat-free pieces of pork loin.
 First, the pork is soaked in brine for about four to six days.
 Then, it is washed and dried in the air.
 The last step is the cold smoking process.
 Lachsschinken has a pink color and a mild-tasting.
 It is also quite juicy compared to other German hams.
 Usually, German cut it into such a thin slice that you can almost see through it.